Our Church is Open for Worship!

 St. Stephen’s Comely Bank is a relaxed and lively church, we don’t mind what you wear or when you stand up or sit down.
 We want you to feel very welcome here.

-Services normally start at 11:00 and finish around 12:00.
-There is access for prams and wheelchairs, and a hearing loop is also installed in the building.
+Services start at 11:00 and finish around 12:20.
+There is plenty of access for prams and wheelchairs, and a hearing loop is also installed in the building.

 - Message (by minister)

-- Prayer of Thanksgiving and Intercession (by member of congregation, live or Zoom)
+- Prayer of Thanksgiving and Intercession (by member of congregation)

-• Hymns or songs of worship ranging from traditional to modern, accompanied by a full band with guitars and drums, or an organ.
-The words are projected onto a large screen and are easy to sing along to.
+• Praises, which are mostly contemporary songs of worship, accompanied by a full band with guitars and drums, or an organ.
+If the band is not available we stream the praises.
+The words are projected onto a large screen and are easy to sing along.

 • Prayers are led from the front of the church at various points in the service.
 You are encouraged to engage in private prayer at any time.

-• The Children’s Talk and song is towards the beginning of the service, after which children go into the halls for Sunday Club.
+• The All Age Address is towards the beginning of the service, followed by a praise item, after which children go into the halls for their activities.
 Babies are welcome to stay throughout the service, but there is a crèche available too.

 • Bible reading.
-St. Stephen’s uses the New International Version and there are copies in the pews for you to read.
+We the New International Version (1984 edition) and there are copies in the pews for you to follow.

-• The Sermon is led by our minister George, or a visitor.
+• The Sermon is led by our minister George, or a visitor pastor.
 They will talk about a Bible passage, helping to understand what God is telling us through this passage, and how to apply it to our lives today.

-After the service there is tea, coffee, cake and an opportunity to chat to people.
+After the service there is tea, coffee and an opportunity to chat to people.
 There is also an opportunity to speak and pray privately with a member of our prayer ministry team.